Zelenskyy at the UN accuses Russian military of war crimes

 On Tuesday, police and other investigators walked the silent streets of Bucha, taking notes on bodies that residents showed them.
 Survivors who hid in their homes during the monthlong Russian occupation of the town, many of them past middle age, wandered past charred tanks and jagged window panes with plastic bags of food and other humanitarian aid.
 Red Cross workers checked in on intact homes.

-Associated Press journalists in the town have counted dozens of corpses in civilian clothes.
-Many appeared to have been shot at close range, and some had their hands bound or their flesh burned.
-A mass grave in a churchyard held bodies wrapped in plastic.
+Many of the dead seen by AP journalists appeared to have been shot at close range, and some had their hands bound or their flesh burned.

-The Kremlin has denounced the images as fake and suggested the scenes were staged by the Ukrainians.
-But high-resolution satellite imagery from Maxar Technologies showed that many of the bodies had been lying in the open for weeks, during the time that Russian forces were in the town.

-The AP and the PBS series “Frontline” have jointly verified at least 90 incidents during the war that appear to violate international humanitarian law.
-The War Crimes Watch Ukraine project includes details of apparent targeted attacks as well as indiscriminate destruction of civilian buildings and infrastructure.
+The AP and the PBS series “Frontline” have jointly verified at least 90 incidents during the war that appear to violate international law.
+The War Crimes Watch Ukraine project is looking into apparent targeted attacks as well as indiscriminate ones.

 U.S. Secretary of State Antony Blinken said the images from Bucha revealed “not the random act of a rogue unit” but “a deliberate campaign to kill, to torture, to rape, to commit atrocities.”
-He said the reports of atrocities were “more than credible,” and that the U.S. and other countries will seek to hold the culprits accountable.
+He said the reports of atrocities were “more than credible.”

-“Only non-humans are capable of this,” said Angelica Chernomor, a refugee from Kyiv who crossed into Poland with her two children, and who had seen the photos from Bucha.
+“Only non-humans are capable of this,” said Angelica Chernomor, a refugee from Kyiv who crossed into Poland with her two children and saw the photos from Bucha.
 “Even if people live under a totalitarian regime, they must retain feelings, dignity, but they do not.”

 Chernomor is among the more than 4 million Ukrainians who have fled the country in the wake of the Feb.
 24 invasion.

-Russia has rejected similar accusations against its forces in the past by accusing its enemies of forging photos and video and using so-called crisis actors.
+Russia has rejected similar accusations of atrocities in the past by accusing its enemies of forging photos and video and using so-called crisis actors.

 Kremlin spokesman Dmitry Peskov called the expulsions a “short-sighted” measure that would complicate communication and warned they would be met with “reciprocal steps.”

+The U.S., in coordination with the European Union and Group of Seven nations, will roll out more sanctions against Russia on Wednesday, including a ban on all new investment in the country, a senior administration official said, speaking on condition to discuss the upcoming announcement.

-In another show of support, the European Union’s executive branch proposed a ban on coal imports from Russia, in what would be the first sanctions from the bloc targeting the country’s lucrative energy industry over the war.
-That coal imports amount to an estimated 4 billion euros ($4.4 billion) per year.
+Also, the EU’s executive branch proposed a ban on coal imports from Russia, in what would be the first time the 27-nation bloc has sanctioned the country’s lucrative energy industry over the war.
+The coal imports amount to an estimated 4 billion euros ($4.4 billion) per year.

-The 27-nation EU has been a steadfast backer of Ukraine since the Russian invasion began on Feb.
-24 and has already pushed through four rounds of sanctions — but Ukrainians officials have begged for more.

-Just hours before the latest proposal was announced, Ukraine’s Foreign Minister Dmytro Kuleba said that to prevent “new Buchas” the West must impose the “mother of all sanctions” — on Russian oil and gas.
+Just hours before the latest proposal was announced, Ukrainian Foreign Minister Dmytro Kuleba said that to prevent “new Buchas,” the West must impose the “mother of all sanctions” — on Russian oil and gas.

 “A few months of tightening your belts are worth thousands of saved lives,” he said.

 But Western nations are divided over how far to go.
-Some are calling for a boycott of Russian oil and gas imports, while Germany and others fear that such a move could plunge the continent into a severe economic crisis.
+While some are calling for a boycott of Russian oil and gas, Germany and others fear that such a move could plunge the continent into a severe economic crisis.

-Western weapons have enabled Ukraine to mount a stiffer than expected resistance to Russia’s overwhelming firepower.
-That resistance stopped Russian forces from overrunning the capital and other cities, and many troops have now withdrawn from areas around Kyiv.

-But Western and Ukrainian officials say Russia is merely regrouping for another offensive.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.